Is more transparency the key to better employee wellbeing?

 - Team building activities

-All of these are good and well – or at least well-meaning.
+All of these are fine – or at least well-meaning.
 Undoubtedly most have their uses and benefits when it comes to tackling certain elements of employee wellbeing.

-But research both from the world of academia and more business-centric sources such as Gallup shows us that incentives that fail to tackle cultural issues will usually only offer short-term benefits and need to be used constantly in order to remain effective.
+But research and Gallup show us that, incentives that fail to tackle cultural issues will only offer short-term benefits.
+Consequently, they'll need to be used constantly in order to remain effective.

-Most wellbeing issues stem from issues with how a company behaves, its values and the pressures it puts on its people.
+Most wellbeing issues stem from company culture.
 All the free fruit in the world is unlikely to fix any of that.
 So, how can a focus on transparency and employee wellbeing help where just throwing money at wellbeing issues failed?

 Why linking transparency and employee wellbeing is a great place to start